Bell Centre

-Bell Centre (French: Centre Bell), formerly known as Molson Centre, is a multi-purpose arena located in Montreal, Quebec, Canada.
+Bell Centre (Centre Bell), formerly known as Molson Centre (Centre Molson), is a multi-purpose indoor arena located in Montreal, Quebec, Canada.
 Opened on March 16, 1996, it is the home arena of the Montreal Canadiens of the National Hockey League (NHL), replacing Montreal Forum and it is the largest indoor arena in Canada.
 It is owned by the Molson family via the team's ownership group Groupe CH, and managed via Groupe CH subsidiary Evenko.

 With a seating capacity of 20,962 in its hockey configuration, Bell Centre is the second largest ice hockey arena in the world after the SKA Arena in St. Petersburg, Russia.
 Alongside hockey, Bell Centre has hosted major concerts, and occasional mixed martial arts and professional wrestling events.
 Since it opened in 1996, it has consistently been listed as one of the world's busiest arenas, usually receiving the highest attendance of any arena in Canada.
 In 2012, it was the fifth-busiest arena in the world based on ticket sales for non-sporting events.